JasonZhangZijun/JasonZhangZijun.github.io/_pages/about.md

 # 🔬 Research Interests

-My research focuses on **unified multimodal generative models**, particularly on bridging **text and image generation** to achieve semantic alignment and mutual enhancement between modalities.
+My research focuses on **multi-modal generation models**, particularly on **text, image, and video generation** to achieve semantic alignment and mutual enhancement between modalities.

+Recently, I have been especially interested in **memory-augmented video generation**, exploring how retrieval and structured memory modules can improve **long-horizon consistency**, **physical plausibility**, and **content controllability** in generative models.

+Looking forward, I aim to study **memory mechanisms in world models** and their integration with **VLA (Vision-Language-Action)** systems, enabling more reliable **embodied reasoning**, **interactive prediction**, and **agentic planning in dynamic environments**.

+I am also interested in **unified generation and understanding models**, with the goal of building general-purpose frameworks that combine **multi-modal comprehension, reasoning, and generation** in a single architecture.

- I am also interested in **AI safety and robustness**, studying how large models can remain reliable and secure under adversarial or backdoor conditions.
+In addition, I am exploring **AI safety and robustness**, studying how large models can remain reliable and secure under adversarial or backdoor conditions.

 ---